 • £2,500 (GBP) Cash Awards thanks to sponsors including The Royal Photographic Society and Aardman Animations.

-• Career development support from NFTS, BFI NETWORK and Channel 4’s Random Acts.
+• Career development support from NFTS, BFI NETWORK, BAFTA and Channel 4’s Random Acts.

-• Invaluable exposure and promotion through depict.org and at Encounters Film Festival – including a Festival pass with all the trimmings, tickets to the popular Depict Showcase and the prestigious Awards Ceremony.
+• Invaluable exposure and promotion through depict.org and at Encounters Film Festival (27 Sept - 2 Oct 2022) including a Festival pass with all the trimmings, tickets to the Depict Showcase & Awards.

-• Winning shorts get complimentary BBFC certification and are made available for theatrical screenings to exhibitors across the UK.
+• Winning shorts get complimentary BBFC certification and are made available for theatrical / virtual screenings to exhibitors across the UK.

 • The duration of your film(s) must not exceed 90 seconds including titles and credits.